 All anatomy lab work is performed on actual cadavers.

-One of the strongest features of the program is its clinical internships.
+One of the strongest features of the program is its clinical experiences.
 Students complete a total of 34 weeks of full-time clinical experiences.
 The first clinical experience occurs at the end of the first academic year of courses.
 Another follows at the end of the second academic year.
 Remaining clinical experiences occur during the last two terms of study.
-Opportunities for specialty clinical experiences (e.g., women’s health and home health) are available.

 Prior to their last two terms, which are full-time clinical experiences, students are evaluated with simulated patients.
 The Department requires each student to have clinical experiences in an outpatient setting, in an inpatient setting, in an orthopedic setting and in a neurological setting.